-Q. What will I teach as an ECE Teacher?
+What will I teach as an ECE teacher?

-A. Early Childhood Education professionals most often teach children younger than five years old.
+Early childhood education professionals most often teach children younger than five years old.
 You’ll teach students basic skills such as identifying colors, shapes, numbers, and letters.
 You’ll organize activities that allow children to learn about the world around them.
 Most ECE graduates work as preschool teachers, teaching assistants, childcare workers, and special education teachers.

-A. The average salary for early childhood education teachers can vary based on experience, the state in which you work, and the environment you work in.
-The national average salary in 2019 for preschool teachers was $30,520 per year.² Salary and hourly wages for teachers can also be determined based on whether or not the school they work for is a private or public institution.
+The average salary for early childhood education teachers can vary based on experience, the state in which you work, and the environment you work in.
+The national average salary in 2020 for preschool teachers was $31,930 per year.* Salary and hourly wages for teachers can also be determined based on whether or not the school they work for is a private or public institution.

-A. Generally, an Early Childhood Associate’s Degree prepares graduates for work in preschools, daycares, or other facilities.
+Generally, an Early Childhood Associate Degree prepares graduates for work in preschools, daycares, or other facilities with a classroom setting.
 Though requirements can vary slightly based on your state and whether you’re seeking employment in public or private education, most elementary school teachers are required to attain at least a bachelor’s degree and pass state exams.

-A. Skilled educators are important to a child’s short and long-term intellectual growth and well-being, so the need for early education teachers is projected to grow about 7% by 2028,² faster than average for all occupations.
+Skilled educators are important to a child’s short and long-term intellectual growth and well-being, so the need for early education teachers is projected to grow about 2% by 2029, adding around 13,500 new jobs.*